 When you experience excess sweating it could indicate you have an underlying health issue.

-Finding an effective treatment may be as simple as trying out a prescription strength antiperspirant, making dietary and/or lifestyle changes, or wearing Ejis sweat proof undergarments.
+Finding an effective treatment may be as simple as trying out a clinical strength antiperspirant, making dietary and/or lifestyle changes.
+You may also want to talk to your doctor about medications or medical treatments available for your particular condition.